tisonpatrik/exchange-rate-service/README.md

 - **Docker and Docker Compose**: For local development, Docker Compose manages our services seamlessly.
 The Dockerfile is production-ready, so you can set up a CI/CD pipeline and deploy to your preferred server.

-- **FastAPI**: Chosen for its simplicity and efficiency, FastAPI powers the API layer of this service.
-It’s an easy-to-use, high-performance framework that I personally enjoy working with.
-3
 - **WebSockets Library**: Provides support for handling WebSocket connections, allowing real-time data flows.

 - **Pydantic**: This library validates inputs and outputs, ensuring data integrity throughout the service.
 For environment variables, we rely on `pydantic-settings` to validate the `.env` configuration file.